DiamondLightSource/discorpy/docs/source/tutorials/methods.rst

 Introduction
 ------------

-For correcting radial and/or perspective distortion, one needs to know a model to map between the distorted space/plane and the undistorted space/plane.
+For correcting radial and/or perspective distortion, we need to know a model to map between distorted space and undistorted space.
 Mapping from the undistorted space to the distorted space is the forward mapping (:numref:`fig_5`).
 The reverse process is the backward mapping or inverse mapping (:numref:`fig_6`).

 .. figure:: figs/methods/fig1.jpg
     :name: fig_5
-    :figwidth: 90 %
+    :figwidth: 80 %
     :align: center
     :figclass: align-center